Coming from a herding background, the Australian Retriever makes for an enjoyable and adaptable pet that is loyal to its owners.

 The Australian Retriever is a largely active dog that will need at least a few hours of long walks and playtime every day.

-If you already have an active lifestyle, consider the Australian Retriever your new favorite companion during your exercise routine.
+If you already have an active lifestyle, consider the Australian Retriever your new favourite companion during your exercise routine.

 As the name suggests, the retrieving instincts of the Australian Retriever make it fond of games like fetch, Frisbee, and ball games.